SHTOOLS/SHTOOLS/src/pydoc/pycurve2mask.md

 :   The number of coordinates in the curve `profile`.

 `sampling` : optional, integer, default = 1
-:   For 1, `dh_mask` has `n` x `n` samples.
-For 2, `dh_mask` has `n` x `2n` samples.
+:   For 1, `dh_mask` is dimensioned as (`n`, `n`), whereass for 2, `dh_mask` is dimensssioned as (`n`, `2n`).

-`centralmeridian` : optional, integer, default = 0
-:   If 1, the curve is assumed to pass through the central meridian: passing from < 360 degrees to > 0 degrees.
-The curve makes a complete circle about the planet in longitude.

 # Description

-`Curve2Mask` will take a list of latitude and longitude coordinates that represent a single closed curve, and output a mask `mask_dh` that contains 1s and 0s where the grid nodes are inside and outside of the curve, respectively. `mask_dh` must be sampled according to the Driscoll and Healy (1994) sampling theorem with `n` samples in latitude, and either possess `n` samples in longitude (`sampling=1`) or `2n` samples in longitude (`sampling=2`).
+`Curve2Mask` will take a list of latitude and longitude coordinates that represents a single closed curve, and output a mask `mask_dh` that contains 1s and 0s where the grid nodes are inside and outside of the curve, respectively. `mask_dh` will be sampled according to the Driscoll and Healy (1994) sampling theorem with `n` samples in latitude, and either `n` (`sampling=1`) or `2n` (`sampling=2`) samples in longitude.
 It is necessary to specify a single point as being inside or outside of the curve, and for this the value at the North pole (90N, 0E) must be specified as either 0 or 1.

-This routine saves the three-term recursion factors and square roots of the integers the first time being called.
-If subsequent calls possess the same value of `lmax`, these will not be recomputed.
-If you wish to deallocate this memory, which is an array of length `(lmax+1)*(lmax+2)`, recall this routine with `lmax=-1`.
+Longitudes of the curve can span the range from -360 to 720 degrees.
+If the longitudes of two adjacent points differ by more than 180 degrees, it will be assumed that the curve passes from 360 to 0 degrees, or from -180 to 180 degrees.

 # References